 This work will begin with a traditional and scientific inventory of the local ecosystems around each community.
 The students will interview Elders, read scientific publications, and describe what exists in their area.
 The description will include species, how they interact, how they are affected by the physical environment, how humans have and could use them, what impacts those uses would have, and where and when the species is particularly sensitive.
+Habitat mapping will include kelp bed studies, watershed mapping, and beach mapping to include drift studies.
 A thorough inventory will take the form of a series of reports on various species or areas, and together the series would make a natural history encyclopedia of the region.
 These reports can be integrated into the student-developed website that each community has already established.
 Additional communication will be enhanced through a monthly KAYAW newsletter that will be disseminated throughout the region.
 By understanding how the local system works from the local perspective, the community will then be able to design a monitoring program that looks at parameters they find relevant to their interests and observations.